-The regional climate model REMO is a three-dimensional hydrostatic atmospheric circulation model developed at Max Planck Institute, Germany (Jacob et al., 2007, 2001; Jacob and Podzun, 1997).
-Its dynamical core is based on the "Europamodell", the former numerical weather prediction model of German Weather Service (Majewski, 1991).
-The land surface scheme (LSS) of REMO mainly follows that of the global atmosphere circulation model ECHAM4 (Roeckner et al., 1996), with several physical packages updates (details will be shown later).
+The regional climate model REMO is a three-dimensional hydrostatic atmospheric circulation model developed at the Max Planck Institute for Meteorology in Germany (Jacob et al., 2001, 2007; Jacob and Podzun, 1997).
+Its dynamical core is based on the "Europa-Modell", the former numerical weather prediction model of the German Weather Service (Majewski, 1991).
+The land surface scheme (LSS) of REMO mainly follows that of the global atmosphere circulation model ECHAM4 (Roeckner et al., 1996) with several physical package updates (details are shown below).
 The prognostic variables are pressure, temperature, horizontal wind components, specific humidity, cloud liquid water and ice.
 REMO is driven by large-scale forcing data according to the relaxation scheme (Davies, 1976).
-The eight outer most gridboxes at each lateral boundary are the sponge zone.
+The eight outermost grid boxes at each lateral boundary are the sponge zone.

-Because land cover is central for this study, a brief introduction of the LSS in REMO is given below.
+Because land cover is central to this study, a brief introduction of the LSS in REMO is given below.
 In REMO LSS, the total area of each model grid box is composed of fractions of land (vegetation cover and bare soil), water (ocean surface and inland lake) and sea ice (Semmler et al., 2004).
-The biogeophysical characteristics of major land cover classes (Olson, 1994a, b) are described by the following surface parameters: background surface albedo (albedo over snow-free land areas), roughness length, fractional green vegetation cover, leaf area index (LAI; one-sided green leaf area per unit ground area), forest ratio (fr; fractional coverage of trees regardless of their photosynthetic activity), soil water holding capacity (maximum amount of water that plants may extract from the soil before wilting begins) and volumetric wilting point (percentage of moisture in a soil column below which plants start to wilt) (Hagemann, 2002; Hagemann et al., 1999).
-The land surface parameters are averaged linearly according to fractional coverage of land cover types within a model gridbox, except for the roughness length that is averaged logarithmically (Claussen et al., 1994; Hagemann et al., 1999).
-As LAI, fractional green vegetation cover and background surface albedo strongly depend on the vegetation phenology, and they are prescribed with intra-annual 5 cycles by using a monthly varying growth factor that determines the growth characteristics of the vegetation (Hagemann, 2002; Rechid and Jacob, 2006).
-The growth factor for latitudes higher than 40° North or South is derived from a two-metre temperature climatology (Legates and Willmott, 1990), in other latitudes the fraction of photosynthetically active radiation is used.
+The biogeophysical characteristics of major land cover classes (Olson, 1994a, b) are described by the following surface parameters: background surface albedo (albedo over snowfree land areas), roughness length, fractional green vegetation cover, leaf area index (LAI; one-sided green leaf area per unit ground area), forest ratio (fr; fractional coverage of trees regardless of their photosynthetic activity), soil waterholding capacity (maximum amount of water that plants may extract from the soil before wilting begins) and volumetric wilting point (percentage of moisture in a soil column below which plants start to wilt) (Hagemann, 2002; Hagemann et al., 1999).
+The land surface parameters are averaged linearly according to fractional coverage of land cover types within a model grid box, except for the roughness length that is averaged logarithmically (Claussen et al., 1994; Hagemann et al., 1999).
+As LAI, fractional green vegetation cover and background surface albedo strongly depend on the vegetation phenology, they are prescribed with intra-annual cycles by using a monthly varying growth factor that determines the seasonal growth characteristics of the vegetation (Hagemann, 2002; Rechid and Jacob, 2006).
+The growth factor for latitudes higher than $40^{\circ}$ north or south is derived from a 2 m temperature climatology (Legates and Willmott, 1990); in other latitudes, the fraction of photosynthetically active radiation is used.